nicktehrany/website/website/content/IN4391 Distributed Systems Notes/Info.md

 Studyguide: https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=55274
 Book: Andrew S. Tanenbaum, Maarten Van Steen, Distributed Systems, Principles and Paradigms (2nd Edition), Prentice Hall, 2006.

-All content and images are based on and retrieved from the book and the lecture slides.
+All content and images are based on and retrieved from the book in addition to the content of the lectures.